-We grow a range of crops to spread our workload throughout the season.
-All our produce is produced to the highest standards with full traceability.
-Each year we reassess markets, thus securing the most profitable crops.
+We grow a range of crops to spread our workload throughout the season, with all of our produce being produced to the highest standards with full traceability.
+Each year, we reassess markets, thus securing the most profitable crops.

 50% of the land is used to grow winter wheat.
-We will produce upwards of 4,500t a year which is enough grain to make the flour for 4.5 million loafs of bread.
+We will produce upwards of 4,500t a year, which is enough grain to make the flour for 4.5 million loaves of bread.
 Varieties and husbandry are tailored to help us meet the specification required for milling, biscuit, bioethanol and animal feed production.

-14% of the land is used to grow Oats.
-We will produce upwards of 1000t a year, which is used for such things as breakfast cereals
+14% of the land is used to grow oats.
+We will produce upwards of 1000t a year, which is used for food items such as breakfast cereals.

-We understand the need to grow crops to protect the soils as well as create habitats for wild life.
-25% of our land area benefits rom cover cropping.
+We understand the need to grow crops to protect the soils, as well as create habitats for wildlife.
+25% of our land area benefits from cover cropping.